-Their radiographic appearance and biological behaviour are also intermediate.
+Their radiographic appearance and biological behavior are also intermediate.
 They may invade adjacent structures and also spread along CSF and therefore imaging of the entire craniospinal axis is therefore required 3.

-Pineal parenchymal tumours with intermediate differentiation have a similar macroscopic appearance to pineocytomas, appearing relatively well circumscribed with heterogeneous cut surface 4.
+Pineal parenchymal tumors with intermediate differentiation have a similar macroscopic appearance to pineocytomas, appearing relatively well circumscribed with heterogeneous cut surface 4.

 Two microscopic patterns are encountered, sometimes co-existing 4: